 Bulk Image Resizer is a free batch image resizing software which you can use in order to resize entire folders of images at once.
-Images can be resized either in percentages, by moving a slider, or you can type in the new size that the resized images are gonna have in pixels.
+Images can be resized either in percentages, by moving a slider, or you can type in the new size that the resized images are going to have in pixels.
 All three common image formats are supported, PNG, JPEG and BMP.
 Bulk Image Resizer is also portable, you don’t have to install it in order to resize photos.

 Screenshot down below shows us the interface that waits for you when you run the executable of this free batch image resizing software.
-The two Browse buttons in the top right corner allow you to select the source and destination directories from where and to where images are gonna be resized.
+The two Browse buttons in the top right corner allow you to select the source and destination directories from where and to where images are going to be resized.

 Conversion settings down below are hidden at first.
 You will have to click on the down arrow in order to show the conversion setting before you’ll be able to edit the size that the new images are gonna have.
 Other options that you can tweak include the destination folder name and the output file name postfix, the trailing text that resized images are gonna have.